sadityakumar9211/flex-generator-script/README.md

 This bash script basically reduces the overhead of writing the commands one-by-one to compile lex file to c file and then c file to machine code and executing the machine code to run the lexical analyser with just writing one command `makelex.sh <file_name.l>`

-d the detailed description of the project [here](https://ipfs.infura.io/QmZtqbqPkm74j43Lhwd93fvDXCDCdYB8y8Gnaayc1f9LWG)

-### The links to other repositories of this project is at the top.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>